srg-ics-uplb/ics-os/README.md

 `$docker-compose run ics-os-build`

 You will be dropped to a shell where you can perform the build.
 The ics-os folder is mapped inside the container.
-Thus, you can perform the edits outside the container and the changes will be reflected inside the build environment.
+Thus, you can perform the edits outside the container(in another terminal) and the changes will be reflected inside the build environment.

 ```
 #cd /home/ics-os